Low Cash Advance Cards

 Pauline Hatch

 Not all credit card transactions are treated equally, and cash advances attract some of the highest rates and fees.
+You might get slugged with these fees when you withdraw from an ATM or your balance transfer term ends.

 For instance, the 'purchase rate' applies to your purchases that aren't paid off within the interest-free period.
 However, the cash advance rate is often much higher, and could sting you if you make cash advance transactions regularly.